Research & Access Services

 Note: Current students may avoid copying fees by using the Library's free scanners to scan their documents, e-mail them to themselves, and then print them using their printing allotment.

 Cost per Copy

 Copies are 9 cents per page, plus tax.
 All of the copiers use your Buffalo Gold Cards (WTAMU ID card).
 None of the copiers accept cash.

-You may add credit to your Buffalo Gold Card or Guest Card at the Circulation Desk.
+You may add credit to your Buffalo Gold Card or Guest Card at the Research & Access Desk.

 Access points for the University's wireless network in the Library are configured to maximize connectivity in the open seating areas.
 However, access is available throughout most of the Library.
 Wireless coverage can vary greatly within a couple of feet depending on conditions.
 Structural features such as columns, metal shelving units, and stairways may block or reduce signal strength in certain areas.
 If you are having trouble connecting, try moving.

 The University and Library assume no responsibility for the safety and security of equipment or for wireless device configurations, security, or data files resulting from the connection to the University's network.

 Do not, under any circumstances, leave your personal belongings unattended.
 The Library is not responsible for lost or stolen laptops, bookbags, or any other item.